dsccommunity/CertificateDsc/ReadMe.md

     - Split message and error strings into localization string files.
     - Created unit tests and integration tests.
     - Improved logging output to enable easier debugging.
+    - Added help to all functions.
 * xPDT:
     - Renamed to match standard module name format (MSFT_x).
     - Modified to meet 100 characters or less line length where possible.
     - Split message and error strings into localization string files.
+    - Removed unused functions.
+    - Renamed functions to standard verb-noun form.
+    - Added help to all functions.

 ### 2.1.0.0
 * Fixed xCertReq to support CA Root Name with spaces